 .
 In this case, the respective contributions of each student should appear unambiguously.
 And the expectations are of course doubled.

-The project itself can be handed in until the last week (June 27th).
+The project itself can be handed in until June 29th.

 - your report